How to Sterilize Baby Bottles | Baby Brezza

 Sterilizing with Microwave Steam Bag

 Some parents also use a microwave steam bag to sterilize baby bottles.
-This simple solution is one parents turn to because of its simplicity.
-The process consists of putting put the baby products in the steam bag, put it in your microwave, and let it run.
-The biggest downside of this solution is safety.
-Parents need to be extremely careful when opening up the steam bag because it will release a ton of steam that can easily burn your hand.
+This solution is one parents turn to because of its simplicity.
+The process consists of putting the baby products in the steam bag, putting it in your microwave, and letting it run[3].

-How to Sterilize Bottles & How To Use Baby Brezza Sterilizer
+How to Sterilize Bottles & How To Use the Baby Brezza One-Step Sterilizer-Dryer

 The best way to sterilize is also the best way to dry.
 Use a sterilizer-dryer like the Baby Brezza One Step Sterilizer-Dryer.
 It automatically sterilizes and dries bottles, pump parts, and other accessories.